htoomik/employee-registry/README.md

 - Suitable libraries for validation, unit test assertions, etc
 - More granular error handling, differentiating between client vs server errors
 - Proper logging

-## Try it out

-### Prerequisites

-- Install .NET 8

-### Run the application

-1. Run the application in your favourite IDE or using `dotnet run` from the `EmployeeRegistry.API` folder
-2. Go to http://localhost:5000/swagger/index.html to see details for the endpoints and try them out